GroobleDierne/chip8/README.md

 # Chip-8 emulator

-A chip-8 emulator in the terminal written in Rust for Windows, may not work on other platforms.
+A chip-8 emulator written in Rust for Windows, may not work on other platforms.

 The keyboard part is not implemented yet.